Thermonuclear weapon: Interstage

 Next comes the "Reflector/Neutron Gun Carriage".
 The reflector seals the gap between the Neutron Focus Lens (in the center) and the outer casing near the primary.
 It separates the primary from the secondary and performs the same function as the previous reflector.
 There are about six neutron guns (seen here from Sandia National Laboratories) each protruding through the outer edge of the reflector with one end in each section; all are clamped to the carriage and arranged more or less evenly around the casing's circumference.
 The neutron guns are tilted so the neutron emitting end of each gun end is pointed towards the central axis of the bomb.
 Neutrons from each neutron gun pass through and are focused by the neutron focus lens towards the center of primary in order to boost the initial fissioning of the plutonium.
 A "polystyrene Polarizer/Plasma Source" is also shown (see below).

-The first U.S. government document to mention the interstage was only recently released to the public promoting the 2004 initiation of the Reliable Replacement Warhead (RRW) Program.
+The first US government document to mention the interstage was only recently released to the public promoting the 2004 initiation of the Reliable Replacement Warhead (RRW) Program.
 A graphic includes blurbs describing the potential advantage of a RRW on a part-by-part level, with the interstage blurb saying a new design would replace "toxic, brittle material" and "expensive 'special' material... [that require] unique facilities".
 The "toxic, brittle material" is widely assumed to be beryllium, which fits that description and would also moderate the neutron flux from the primary.
 Some material to absorb and re-radiate the X-rays in a particular manner may also be used.

 Candidates for the "special material" are polystyrene and a substance called "Fogbank", an unclassified codename.
 Fogbank's composition is classified, though aerogel has been suggested as a possibility.
 It was first used in thermonuclear weapons with the W76 thermonuclear warhead and produced at a plant in the Y-12 Complex at Oak Ridge, Tennessee, for use in the W76.
 Production of Fogbank lapsed after the W76 production run ended.
 The W76 Life Extension Program required more Fogbank to be made.
 This was complicated by the fact that the original Fogbank's properties were not fully documented, so a massive effort was mounted to re-invent the process.
 An impurity crucial to the properties of the old Fogbank was omitted during the new process.
 Only close analysis of new and old batches revealed the nature of that impurity.
 The manufacturing process used acetonitrile as a solvent, which led to at least three evacuations of the Fogbank plant in 2006.
 Widely used in the petroleum and pharmaceutical industries, acetonitrile is flammable and toxic.
 Y-12 is the sole producer of Fogbank.